 Houses are set fairly far back on the lot, which was typical for the time in which these properties were built.
 For buyers with an eye to expansion, this means there’s room to add on in front (some build up, some build out when adding on).

-Garage & laundry: Laundry is usually in the garage.
+Garage & laundry: Laundry is usually in the garage in Cambrian Gardens.
 Most properties have an attached 2 car garage, but one builder provided an option that enabled purchasers to elect a 1 car garage + family or bonus room (and also to have an inside laundry room).
 A lot of houses have an extra wide side yard just off the garage, which appears to have been intended to function as an area for a drying line.

 The majority, if not all of these houses, were built with hardwood floors (all but kitchen and bathrooms in most cases) and forced air heat (but again, one builder used wall heaters – though most of those have since been upgraded by later owners to forced air heating).
 They are almost exclusively on raised foundations, not slab (exception that I’m aware of being the “bonus” option on the 1 or 2 car garage design, where the family or bonus room is on slab – the rest of the house on a perimeter or raised foundation).